Higher-dimensional counterexamples to Hamiltonicity: Four examples of non-Hamiltonian complexes

+The computational approach above, which proved $D_d$ maximally non-weakly-Hamiltonian for $d=2$, is of course not available for larger or arbitrary $d$.
+The next theorem however showcases an even simpler example that works in all dimensions:

+\begin{theorem} Let $d$ be a positive integer.
+Any $d$-complex that is maximally non-tight Hamiltonian must admit tight Hamiltonian paths; if $d \ge 2$, it must also admit loose-Hamiltonian cycles.
+In contrast, for any integer $d \ge 2$, there is a $d$-dimensional simplicial complex without (tight, loose, or weak) Hamiltonian paths that is maximally non-weakly-Hamiltonian. \end{theorem}

-A graph $G$ is \emph{maximally non-Hamiltonian} if $G$ is not Hamiltonian, yet for any $x,y$ not adjacent in $G$, the graph $G$ + $[x,y]$ is Hamiltonian.
-Clearly, any maximally non-Hamiltonian graph has a Hamiltonian path.
-This is used in the proofs of Posa's \cite{Posa} and Chv\'atal's theorem \cite{Chvatal}; see also \cite{CE1, CE2, Kronk, Roldugin}.
-For $d \ge 2$, any $d$-complex that is maximal with respect to not having \emph{tight} Hamiltonian cycles clearly has a loose-Hamiltonian cycle and a tight Hamiltonian path.
-But what about $d$-complexes maximal with respect to not having \emph{weak} Hamiltonian cycles?
-Must they have Hamiltonian paths?
-The answer is negative.
-Let $W^d$ be the join of $3$ disjoint points with the $(d-1)$-simplex.
-It is easy to see that the $d$-complex $W^d$ does not have (tight, loose or weak) Hamiltonian paths, cf.~\cite{BSV}.
-Here we prove that $W^d$ is maximal with respect to not having weak Hamiltonian cycles.
-Let us label the vertices of the $(d-1)$-simplex by $1, \ldots, d$.
+\begin{proof} For the first part, let $C$ be a $d$-dimensional simplicial complex on $n$ vertices that is maximally non-tight-Hamiltonian.
+Let $\Delta$ be any face of $\Sigma^d_n$ that is not in $C$.
+Then $C \cup \Delta$ contains some tight-Hamiltonian cycle, in which $\Delta$ necessarily appears.
+Let $\Delta, F_1, \ldots, F_m, \Delta$ be any such cycle.
+Then $F_1, \ldots, F_m$ is a tight-Hamiltonian path in $C$.
+For the second part, let $W^d$ be the join of $3$ disjoint points with the $(d-1)$-simplex.
+It is easy to see that the $d$-complex $W^d$ does not have (tight, loose, or weak) Hamiltonian paths, cf.~\cite{BSV}.
+Let us prove that $W^d$ is maximally non-weakly-Hamiltonian.
+We label the vertices of the $(d-1)$-simplex by $1, \ldots, d$.
 Let us call ``apices'' the vertices $d+1, d+2$, $d+3$.
 Let $F \in \Sigma^d_{d+3}$.
 There are 3 cases: \begin{compactenum}[ (i)] \item If $F$ contains exactly $1$ apex, then $F$ already belongs to $W^d$. \item If $F$ contains exactly $2$ apices, then up to permuting the labels of the first $d$ vertices and the labels of the last $3$ we can assume that $F=[1, 2, \ldots, d-1, d+2, d+3]$.
-Hence $W^d \cup F$ admits a weak Hamiltonian cycle formed by the three faces $H_1, H_{d+3}, F$. \item If $F$ contains $3$ apices, up to relabeling $F=[1, 2, \ldots, d-2, d+1, d+2, d+3]$.
-(When $d=2$, $F=[d+1, d+2, d+3]$.)
-Then $W^d \cup F$ admits the weak cycle $H_1, H_{d+3}, F$. \end{compactenum} On a side remark, also the $2$-complex $D_2$ of Section 1 has the property that the addition of any triangle turns it into a $2$-complex that admits weak-Hamiltonian cycles.
-The counterexample $W^d$ however is the one with the fewest facets in all dimensions.
+Hence $W^d \cup F$ admits a weak Hamiltonian cycle formed by the three faces $H_1, H_{d+3}, F$.